AlexeyMatveev686/office-js-api/Word/ApiInlineLvlSdt/Methods/GetAlias.md

 ## Example

-This example showh how to get the alias attribute for the container.
+This example shows how to get the alias attribute for the container.

 ```javascript
 builder.CreateFile("docx");